- 2 Reusable cloth swim diapers with elastic that is tight around the legs and waist (We sell swim diapers at our front desk)

 What if we miss practice; will there be make-ups?

 Sorry, there are no make-ups for sailfish sessions.

 Swimmers will be assigned swim lanes and a training group according to skill level.
 The exception will be our 6 and under group who will all train together.
 The majority of practice time will be spent on learning and refining strokes.
 We also will work on building endurance; learning about swim team structure, such as circle swimming; how to use a pace clock; and Coach Jim’s tips on racing.
 Every week we will introduce our swim skill focus of the week.

-Can i join in the middle of a session?
+Can I join in the middle of a session?

-Yes, you can join anytime and we will prorate your monthly dues.
+For our Marlins Pre-Comp swim team you can join anytime and we will prorate your monthly dues.
 If you are switching from a weekly class time, then we will adjust your monthly dues accordingly.

 How can parents help out?

 Getting your swimmer(s) to all the JMSS Sailfish swim meets on time and ready to go will be important.
 Parents should inform the coaches if, for any reason, your swimmer will not be at the meet.
 During the Summer Session (May 30 – July 10) you may be asked to volunteer to help run the Monday afternoon swim meets; Don’t worry our coaches are here to guide you through the process.